You are listening to the Sean Hannity Radio Show Podcast.

 I don't know.

-Look, there's one thing that's gonna happen.
+Look, there's one thing that's going to happen.

 Again, if he doesn't do that, he will have a far less good outcome than he otherwise can.